scitran/client/BIDS.md

-A [BIDS](http://bids.neuroimaging.io/) directory can be uploaded to Flywheel using the scitran method bidsUpload.
-A Flywheel project that has been uploaded from a BIDS directory can be downloaded using the scitran methods bidsDownload.
-The **bids** class and scitran methods are described here.
+A [BIDS](http://bids.neuroimaging.io/) directory can be uploaded to Flywheel using the scitran method **bidsUpload**.
+A Flywheel project created by uploading from a BIDS directory can be downloaded using the scitran methods **bidsDownload**.
+The scitran methods and **bids** class are described here.

-## Constructing a bids object
+## Constructing a BIDS object

-If you have a BIDS data directory (dataDir), we you can build a description of the directory using
+If you have a BIDS data directory (bDir), we you can build a description of the directory using

-    thisBIDS = bids(dataDir)
+    thisBIDS = bids(bDir)

-We expect that dataDir is a directory on your computer that contains a BIDS formatted directory tree.
-The bids() constructor scans the directory and returns a bids object that contains a listing of all the BIDS directories, meta data files and imaging data files.
+We expect that bDir is a directory on your computer that contains a BIDS formatted directory tree.
+The bids() constructor scans the directory and returns a bids object containing all the BIDS directories, metadata files and imaging data files.
 You can validate the BIDS compliance using

     thisBIDS.validate